oddbird/susy/docs/source/demos/index.html.md

 [omega]: #
 [styles]: #

-### Complete Layout Styles
+### <a href="#demo-complete" id="demo-complete">Complete Layout Styles</a>

-In the end, we have all our layouts defined together in one place:
+In the end,
+we have an entirely responsive layout defined in just a few simple and meaningful lines, without doing any math at all:

     :::scss
-    // Settings ------------------
+    // Settings

     $total-columns  : 7;
     $column-width   : 4em;